 - Grill them!
 Brush turnips, carrots, or fennel with olive oil and grill them next to some delicious steaks.

 - Make fries-carrots, sweet potatoes, and even turnips can be made into a quick and easy side dish.

 - Salad/Slaw-Fennel, jicama, and radishes can be julienned and added to salad or slaw for a unique flavor.

-- 3 lbs of root vegetables, cleaned and cut into 1 inch cubes (a mixture of carrots, rutabagas, turnips, parsnips, sweet potatoes, etc.)
+- 3 lbs root vegetables chopped, a mixture of carrots, rutabagas, turnips, parsnips, sweet potatoes, etc.

 - 2 Tbsp olive oil